-The Board of Directors of QNB heads the QNB Group's governance structure by evaluating and overseeing the QNB Group's risk profile in coordination with the Group Chief Executive Officer, the Risk Committee and the Credit Committee.
+The Board of Directors of QNB heads the QNB Group's governance structure.
+The Group Board Risk Committee evaluates and oversees the QNB Group's risk profile in coordination with the Group Chief Executive Officer, the Risk Committee and the Credit Committee.
 See "Management".
 The Board of Directors, in its entirety, takes responsibility for all aspects of the QNB Group's risk management, including the management of credit, market and operational risks.

-The Board of Directors has set forth the policy objectives and framework for the QNB Group on all risk-related issues and maintains the day-to-day oversight of all risks through various committees.
+The Board of Directors has set forth the policy objectives and framework for the QNB Group on all riskrelated issues and maintains the day-to-day oversight of all risks through various committees.
 These committees are responsible for formulating the QNB Group's risk management policies, in line with the overall guideline and objectives set by the Board of Directors.
 The Group Risk Division, headed by the GM-Chief Risk Officer, carries out the implementation of such policies.